What does compassion mean?

 Discovering self-compassion allows you to figure out what your true needs are.
 When you are let down by a friend, what actually comforts you?
 When you are nervous for your interview, what calms you so you can have clarity in the moment?
 Once you have a better understanding of yourself, you can not only understand your needs but empathize with them.
 This can feel so empowering.
 Also, by knowing how you feel empathy, you can better seek this from others.
 You won’t have to depend on others but instead allow those around you to only lift you further up.

 Often, you can practice and grow your own self-compassion but sometimes you may need help.
 Therapy can provide the guidance and space for this discovery.
 A therapist can help you discover your needs by giving suggestions on how to stay present, even when you feel like hiding from your feelings.
 We can encourage you and acknowledge your successes throughout your journey.
-If you are interested in this guidance, please contact me.
+If you are interested in this guidance, please contact me, a couples therapist in Spokane, WA.
 I would be happy to discuss how I may be able to help.